Who do I speak to regarding program requirements?

 If I wish to count a particular course in my OS major, but it is not listed as part of the approved curriculum, can I petition to have it count?

 Yes, you may petition to make substitutions in the curriculum.
-Please refer to the Petition Instructions in the Curriculum section.
+Please refer to the Petition Instructions on teh Advising page.

 Once your petition is received, the course will be reviewed for inclusion in your program.
 This review can typically be done within a week.